 Cell Phones: all electronic devices other than the calculator should be turned off and put away during class.
 Calculators on cell phones are not to be used on tests or quizzes.

 Assignments.
-This is a tentative schedule.
-Assignments may be adjusted to accommodate a change in pacing of the lectures.
 Each homework set is due in the class following the date on which it is listed.
 Homework will not be collected, unless otherwise specified during lecture or recitation.